vphpersson/link_finder/README.md

 The strings are extracted by use of a _JavaScript parser_ ([Esprima](https://esprima.org/)) for better reliability than an approach solely relying on regular expressions.

 Currently, the input can be either file paths or URLs to JavaScript files or HTML files.
-In the case of HTML files, the contents of `<scripts>` elements are extracted.
+In the case of HTML files, the contents of `<script>` elements are extracted.
 Externally referenced script files can also be parsed by providing a flag.

 ## Usage